-For both bell and jalapeño peppers, the general rule is to plant one seed per square foot.
+For both bells and jalapeño peppers, the general rule is to plant one seed per square foot.
 These plants tend to spread as they grow, so you want them to have enough space.
 It is also good to add support stakes as the plants grow to give them the support they need to stay upright and healthy.

-How many pepper plants per 5 gallon container, pot, or bucket?
+How many pepper plants per 5-gallon container, pot, or bucket?

 Necessity is the mother of invention, so if you are in a situation where all you have is a five-gallon bucket, don’t worry because that is all you need.
 Most conventional wisdom is that you should only plant one plant per bucket for the best results, but some people have had luck with two.